Swival Security Scanner

 /audit [path|glob ...] [--resume] [--regen] [--finding N[,M-R]] [--all] [--measure-triage] [--workers N] [--patch-max-turns N] [--debug]

 Works in both interactive (REPL) and one-shot mode (requires --oneshot-commands).
-Runs against HEAD, so dirty working-directory changes are ignored.
+Runs against HEAD, so dirty working-directory changes are ignored; a fresh run warns when the working tree differs from what will be audited (see Scope, below).

 Quick Start